Logo

 • Custodial setup, so you do not manage the keys.

-• Trading costs may exceed pure-crypto exchanges.
+• Trading costs may be higher than pure-crypto exchanges.

 Cryptohopper: Automated Trading Bots